In Memory of Mama Dodd-Wiggily; A Short History

 Although we checked several times after move, and occasionally visited the old neighborhood, we did not see Mama Dodd-Wiggily again.
 She was healthy, without the burden of having to raise kittens, and I can hope that she found someone to feed her outside on a porch, where she felt most comfortable.
 She had become quite friendly, but was never happy inside unless all the doors were wide open.

-Notes: Huppy Dod appears in the George Booth cartoon “Ip Gissa Gul”, New Yorker January 20, 1975, Huppy Dodd, our cat, was a bit dog like in appearance and behavior: he was cheerful and like to follow us around.
+Notes: Huppy Dod appears in the George Booth cartoon “Ip Gissa Gul”, New Yorker January 20, 1975, Huppy Dodd, our cat, was a bit dog like in appearance and behavior: he was cheerful, liked to follow us around, and his stiffly cocked half-length tail was not very feline!
 Huppy Dodd is not in the photo above, but was in the room (probably under my feet)!
 Mama Dodd-Wiggily sits in the foreground, with Rabbit Dodd and Euclid Wiggily to her right.
 Fluffy black tailed Piggily Wiggily is interacting with the caretaker of the crowd: Wheatgerm.
 Calpurnia sits against the cabinets looking upward.
-Wheatgerm and Calpurnia are not blood relatives to the Dodd-Wiggily family (as far as we know).
+Wheatgerm and Calpurnia are not blood relatives to the Dodd-Wiggily family (as far as we know), but Wheatgerm came to Huppy Dodd's rescue on more than one occasion.